aReebok/image-editing/README.md

 | Date | Runtime (s) | Changes |
 | ---- | ------------| ------- |
-Aug 10 | 9 | Using NumPy vectorization
+Aug 10 | 9 | Using NumPy vectorization operations with a 5D array
-Aug 9 | 104 | Code from Spring '19
+Aug 9 | 104 | Code from Spring '19 that used like 5 nested for-loops

 ## Contribution Guide
 1. Fork the repository.